 Through chiropractic manipulation, massage, and adjustments, pressure can be released in the spine.

-Your chiropractor might also suggest exercise, use a TENS unit (transcutaneous electrical nerve stimulation) as well as ice or heat therapy, depending on your unique situation.
+Your chiropractor might also suggest exercise, the use of a TENS unit (transcutaneous electrical nerve stimulation) as well as ice or heat therapy, depending on your unique situation.

 Question #4: Can Neck Manipulation Help with Cervical Stenosis?

 The spinal cord is thicker where it exits the brain and extends itself through the smallest space in the spinal column (in the neck).

 Why this is like this is anyone’s guess, but it works well most of the time.
 For those with cervical stenosis, however, it can, quite literally, be a pain in the neck!

 How can your chiropractor help with this type of pain?